About Python

 pip install <library>

-For example, if you type as above, it downloads the library from the Internet and installs it.
+For example, typing as above downloads and installs the library from the internet.

 Virtual Environment

-Libraries are Python's strength, but also a factor that easily causes errors.
-The more you put in, the more convenient it becomes, but the dependency becomes complicated and the possibility of causing errors increases.
+Libraries are Python's strength and at the same time can be a cause of errors.
+The more you put in, the more convenient it becomes, but the dependency relationship becomes complicated, and the possibility of causing errors increases.

 That's where "Virtual Environment" comes in.